loopnlearn/loopbuildscripts/README.md

 The script below allows you to remove the original CTO_LP and then add either:

-* Automatic Bolus Dosing Strategy Enhancement
-* or Automatic Bolus Dosing Strategy Enhancement with a compatible version of CTO_LP
+* Automatic Bolus Dosing Strategy Enhancement with a compatible version of CTO_LP
+* or
+* Automatic Bolus Dosing Strategy Enhancement alone

 Please read the information here: